This post may contain affiliate links. Please see my disclosure policy for details.

 Sitting just inches away from the banks of the River Coln, you can take a leisurely stroll passed these adorable, photogenic cottages that have been loved by visitors for centuries.

-From monastic weavers, a muse for literary giants, American businessmen wanting to buy (and transport) the whole street and now being a feature in British passports!
+From monastic weavers, a muse for literary giants, American businessmen wanting to buy (and transport) the whole street and now is a feature in British passports!

 Here is a complete guide for visiting Arlington Row Bibury with the history, top tips and amazing facts you didn’t know before.